 Beneficiaries, including surviving spouses, do not need to worry about going through the time and expense of public Probate Court proceedings; and

-Planning for situations unique to your family, ie blended families, children with special needs, adult children you have a guardianship over, among other ideas, that can cause problems for you if left to the discretion of the State of Idaho.
+Planning for situations unique to your family, i.e. blended families, children with special needs, adult children you have a guardianship over, among other ideas, that can cause problems for your beneficiaries if the inheritance is left to the discretion of the State of Idaho.